-Anterior MFC exhibited a functional with strong associations with affect, decision-making, social cognition, and episodic memory accompanied by co-activation with the default network Yet, our results suggest that anterior MFC zone is not a unitary area, and fractionated into subregions DmPFC was most strongly associated with social processing, consistent with studies linking dmPFC to social perception and self-referential thought (Mitchell et al., 2005) and co-activation with TPJ a region hypothesized to be important for mentalizing (Baumgartner et al., 2012; Denny et al., 2012). showed a less specific functional pattern, showing moderate associations with both affective processes and decision-making, perhaps consistent with descriptions of a default network ‘hub’ region in mPFC (Andrews Hanna et al., 2010; van den Heuvel and Sporns, 2013).
-Finally, vmPFC was primarily associated with affective processes, such as reward and fear, consistent with its robust sub-cortical co-activation.
-Although some have characterized vmPFC as a ‘valuation’ system (Lebreton et al., 2009), our results suggest that vmPFC is equally important for such as fear. vmPFC may play a more general role of incorporating sub-cortical affective signals, while more dorsal regions (Roy et al., 2012).
+Anterior MFC exhibited a distinct functional profile with strong associations with affect, decision-making, social cognition, and episodic memory, accompanied by co-activation with the default network.
+Yet, our results suggest that anterior MFC zone is not a unitary area, and fractionated into functionally differentiable subregions.
+DmPFC [A1] was most strongly associated with social processing, consistent with studies linking dmPFC to social perception and self-referential thought (Mitchell et al., 2005) and consistent with its robust co-activation with TPJ– a region hypothesized to be important for mentalizing (Baumgartner et al., 2012; Denny et al., 2012). pgACC [A2] showed a less specific functional pattern, showing moderate associations with both affective processes and decision-making, perhaps consistent with descriptions of a default network ‘hub’ region in mPFC (Andrews Hanna et al., 2010; van den Heuvel and Sporns, 2013).
+Finally, vmPFC [A3] was primarily associated with affective processes, such as reward and fear, consistent with its robust sub-cortical co-activation.
+Although some have characterized vmPFC as a ‘valuation’ system (Lebreton et al., 2009), our results suggest that vmPFC is equally important for other affective processes, such as fear.
+Thus, vmPFC may play a more general role of incorporating sub-cortical affective signals into cortex, while more dorsal regions contextualize this affective information (Roy et al., 2012).

+Future challenges

-, it is notable that no region selectively activated by a single psychological concept. least two distinct each cluster results suggest a complex many-to-many mapping between brain regions and cognitive processes in contrast recent of functional selectivity in MFC (Lieberman and Eisenberger, 2015; , in press).(Shidara and Richmond, 2002; Sikes et al., 2008; Kvitsiani et al., 2013)
+While the present results provide valuable insights into the functional neuroanatomy of MFC, a number of important challenges remain for future research.
+Although the present analyses revealed distinct functional profiles for each region in MFC, it is notable that no region was selectively activated by a single psychological concept.
+This functional diversity is evident in that at least two distinct topics were significantly associated with each cluster and our classifier’s poor ability to predict activation using only the single most strongly associated topic for each region.
+These results suggest a complex many-to-many mapping between brain regions and cognitive processes– in contrast to recent claims of functional selectivity in MFC (Lieberman and Eisenberger, 2015; c.f., Wager et al, in press).
+This heterogeneity is consistent with an enormous wealth of electrophysiological data demonstrating that virtually all areas of association cortex contain distinct, but overlapping, neuron populations with heterogeneous functional profiles (Shidara and Richmond, 2002; Sikes et al., 2008; Kvitsiani et al., 2013).